sap-tutorials/Tutorials/tutorials/hana-dbx-export-import/hana-dbx-export-import.md

 ## Details
 ### You will learn
-  - How to export and import data using the export and import data wizards, SQL commands export into and import from, and the download option in the SQL console results tab.
+  - How to export and import data using the export and import data wizards, SQL commands export into and import from, and the download option in the SQL console results tab
-  - How to import `ESRI shapefiles` using the import data wizard.
+  - How to import `ESRI shapefiles` using the import data wizard
-  - How to export and import schema objects using export and import catalog wizards and the SQL commands export and import.
+  - How to export and import schema objects using export and import catalog wizards and the SQL commands export and import
-  - How to use cloud storage providers as a target when exporting or importing.
+  - How to use cloud storage providers as a target when exporting or importing

 The following steps will demonstrate a few ways to export and import data such as the contents of tables or views as well how to export and import database schema.

+---

 [ACCORDION-BEGIN [Step 1: ](Export and import data)]